In 2021, tuition for full-time Laredo College students was $2,400 a year for in-state students and $3,648 a year for out-of-state students.

 Tuition for international students at Laredo College is $4,560 per year.

-Laredo College is a public, state institution, so it offers a reduced tuition rate of $3,000 for in-state students who attend full-time.
-For students who are not considered Texas-residents, out-of-state tuition is $4,560 a year.
+Laredo College is a public, state institution, which means it offers a reduced tuition rate of $2,400 for in-state students who attend full-time.
+For students who are not considered Texas-residents, out-of-state tuition is $3,648 a year.

-International students at Laredo College can expect to pay around $4,560 per year, before any scholarships or financial aid.
+International students at Laredo College usually pay around $4,560 per year, before any scholarships, grants or other financial aid.

 Tuition and fees may vary depending on program, course level, location, and more.